 In the wake of the referendum last week it has become necessary to plan ahead and modify many of our habits.
 No longer will we partake in French Brie and Italian Wine after dinner, instead we shall withdraw to our hovels and cower around the candle-light, the electricity having been cut off since all of the power companies are European owned.

 Many people are still coming to terms with what a vote to leave the European Union will actually mean for both Great Britain and the world.
 There has been an obvious economic impact that looks very much like the beginning of a depression and within Britain and other European countries there has been a huge growth in xenophobia, racism and violence.
 Almost as though running a whole campaign on the idea that foreign people are the source of all your woes might convince people that foreign people are the source of all their woes.

 Regardless, in our candle-lit hovels we will need something to entertain ourselves before the inspectors come around to check our papers to ensure that we are all good British citizens and can prove it.
-Here are three books and a series that will help you to understand Brexit.
+Here are four books and a series that will help you to understand Brexit.

 Decline and Fall- Evelyn Waugh